andreade11/HrProjectPublicVersion/README.md

 This file explains the main architecture of my program and how the whole program functions

+### `.png`

+4 Screenshots of the backend.py program, illustrating how the backend of the platform works.

 ## Notes

 - Some parts of the original project are intentionally omitted for privacy and security reasons.